Skip to main content

 • Check other sources of truth (like your server or database).

-• Embed data into other places (cookies / local storage) you could read off.
+• Embed data into other places (cookies / local storage) to evaluate.

-• Add data to the DOM that you can read off to know how to proceed.
+• Add data to the DOM that you can evaluate to know how to proceed.

 Let's explore some examples of conditional testing that will pass or fail 100% of the time.